MilenTecle/znapped/README.md

 ### The Feed on homepage
 - View Recent Posts: As a user, I can see the latest posts ordered by the most recent so that I stay up to date with new content.
 - Search Posts: As a user, I can search for posts by keywords so that I can quickly find posts and user profiles that interest me.
-- Liked Posts: As a logged-in user, I can view a collection of posts I’ve liked so that I can easily revisit content I enjoy.
 - Followed Users' Posts: As a logged-in user, I can see posts from users I follow so that I can keep track of their updates.
 - As a user, I can see a list of the most popular profiles so that I can see which profiles are the most popular.